 Constitution of Malaysian Ladies Golf Association

-In this constitution, unless the context otherwise stipulates, the following interpretation shall prevail:-
+In this Constitution, unless the context otherwise stipulates, the following interpretations shall prevail:-

-means Any of the Committee Member or Co-opted Members of the committee or other Officers of MALGA;
+g) “Official(s)” means Any of the Committee Member or Co-opted Members of the Committee or Other Officers of MALGA;

-The Association shall known as Persatuan Golf Wanita Malaysia (Malaysian Ladies Golf Association) hereinafter referred to as“MALGA”.
+1.1 The Association shall be known as Persatuan Golf Wanita Malaysia (Malaysian Ladies Golf Association) hereinafter referred to as“MALGA”.